Glatzli/model_comparison_codes/README.md

 Input from presentation/last meetings:
-- research goals: rewrite into 1 with subpoints
-- station data: important to describe what is measured where to not miss data that I had available!
-(MOMMA's have radiation f.e.)
-- domain overview:
-  	add Hafelekar mentioning, change MOMMAS to circles & make HOBOS better visable...
 - temp timeseries 2d plot: uncertainty from standard atm. is equal to interp. of AROME (manuela) => maybe compute comparison... not that important for 2-d plot like that, more important for calc of advection f.e.: real values!